www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

         * [ ] Make it possible to switch between views of 3D world, tables and constraints.
         * [ ] Make game easily installable on Steam Deck via Flatpak: #195
     * [ ] Clean up GUI and make it usable and somewhat nice.
+        * [ ] Visualize currently selected object via bigger box around the selected object.
+          Instead of a normal box, one could use a wireframe of such a box.
 * [ ] Implement game of life.
     * [ ] Run game.
     * [x] Visualize state via file.